SRH-NC/Optimizing_Pipeline_Azure/README.md

 Another approach would be to balance the classes to obtain approximately the same number of instances for both classes.
 Techniques such as Random Under-sampeling, Random Over-sampeling, or Cluster-based Over-sampeling could be incorporated.

+There are a number of checks and actions, several identified above, that hint at methods to improve model performance and achieve a more general predictor that’s able to work equally well with test set or new data.

+The reason these technicques can improve model performance can vary, but here are two examples that help explain the 'why':

+1) By averaging the models together in an ensemble the principle is quite simple: Estimate variance is random, so by averaging many different models, you can enhance the signal and rule out the noise that will often cancel itself.

+2) Sometimes the results from an algorithm that performs well, mixed with the results from a simpler algorithm that doesn’t work as well, can create better predictions than using a single algorithm.
+For example, don’t underestimate contributions delivered from simpler models, such as linear models, when averaging their results with the output from more sophisticated algorithms, such as gradient boosting.

 ## Proof of cluster clean up